bamaralf/wso2_install/README.md

 Requirements
 ------------
 It requires that you repack the zip file obtained from http://wso2.com with the source folders placed directly under the root folder instead of product_folder > source folders.
 When you unzip the repacked folder you should get the source folders outside of any folder.
-Observation: This role doesn't encrypt any password, it only installs the products on its defaults.
+Observation: This role doesn't encrypt any password, it only installs the products on its defaults

 Since version 6.0.0 the WSO2 integrator product contains: esb, dss and msg-broker, but it's possible to install each product on separated instances.
 If you need to do so, just run the playbook